MooersLab/jupyterlabcctbxsnips/README.md

 First, update the existing software on Ubuntu and install Node.js and git.
 Next, download the appropriate Anaconda installation script.
 This script is run in the home directory to install Anaconda locally.
-One conda command with a long argument list is run to install juptyer, pymol, and cctbx.
+One conda command with a long argument list is run to install Juptyer, PyMOL, and CCTBX.
 Here, the environment name `pc37` represents `pymol-cctbx-python3.7`.
 The shorthand name for the environment reduces the typing required when using this environment.